-Clarus is a medicine used to treat severe acne (nodular and/or inflammatory acne) and acne that cannot be cleared up by other treatments, including antibiotics.
-The mechanism of action of Clarus is not known.
-It is believed to act on the sebaceous glands (sweat-producing glands) to reduce sebum excretion.
-This may indirectly reduce bacterial activity associated with acne and improve the condition.
+Clarus is a medicine used to treat severe acne (nodular and/or inflammatory acne) and acne that cannot be cleared up by other treatments including antibiotics.
 The first signs of healing most often occur after two to three weeks of treatment.
 It may take one to two months before beneficial effects are seen.
 Please work closely with your doctor and take your Clarus as prescribed.